 Health Performance is an introduction to the health and human development experienced by individuals and communities.
-Students will engage with new and exciting curriculum, where they will be exploring youth health issues, food and nutrition and the health of different population groups.
-Students will explore the concerns young people are most focused on regarding health and wellbeing.
+Students will explore youth health issues, food and nutrition and the health of different population groups.
+Students will explore the concerns young people are most focused on in regard to health and wellbeing.
 This may include issues such as alcohol, smoking, drug use, road safety, mental health, and body image, and their effect on health and wellbeing.
 Students will explore health and nutrition and look at the nutrients, vitamins and minerals required to provide energy for optimal health and wellbeing.
 They look at the health and wellbeing consequences of dietary imbalance, especially for youth, and consider the factors that influence the food choices made by youth.
-Students build their understanding of the health of different population groups in Australia and health in a global context through examining the similarities and differences in low-, middle- and high-income countries, including Australia and analyse the factors that contribute to differences in health and wellbeing.
+Students analyse the relationships between the Sustainable Development Goals (SDGs) and their role in the promotion of health and human development.
+They also investigate the role of non-government organisations and Australia's overseas aid program, and evaluate the effectiveness of global aid programs.

-- · Youth health and wellbeing
+- Youth health and wellbeing

 - Health and nutrition

-- Variations in health status between population groups
+- Sustainable development goals and aid